 Risk source GMO

 Treatment of trial participant with the GMO

 •

 GMO is shed at the injection sites or in body fluids (such as blood, urine, semen and vaginal secretions)

 •

-Causal pathway Exposure of people (e.g. carers or household contacts), or animals (e.g. domestic pets) through contact with trial participant, body fluids or contaminated items (e.g. contaminated dressings) outside the clinical/hospital setting
+Causal pathway Exposure of people (e.g. carers or household contacts), or animals (e.g. domestic pets, livestock and wildlife) through contact with trial participant, body fluids or contaminated items (e.g. contaminated dressings) outside the clinical/hospital setting

-Infection of host cells
+Infection of host cells, including healthy cells

-+
+•

 Replication of the GMO and expression of the hNIS transgene

-+
+•

 Further transmission to people or animals

 Potential harm Clinical symptoms ranging from mild to severe (e.g. flu-like illness, formation of lesions, severe adverse reactions)